-If your campaign objective is consideration or purchase, we recommend focusing on the product’s key differentiators and why customers should buy it.
+- If your campaign objective is consideration or purchase, we recommend focusing on the key differentiators of the product and why customers should buy it.

-Take the time to know your audience and tailor your message accordingly.
-Research and understand your customers’ interests and preferences to offer the features that are best for them.
-Make sure your content is educational, demonstrative and product focused.
+- Take the time to know your audience and tailor your message accordingly.
+Research and understand your customers’ interests and preferences to offer features best for them.
+Make sure your content is educational, demonstrative, and product focused.
 Consider the importance of brand storytelling to address your customers in the best way.

 3. Tell a story

 Share a story in your Sponsored Brands video to inform and help customers in their decision-making process.
 Choose a storytelling approach based on your campaign goal.

 - Education: Help customers learn about your product by focusing on its unique selling position, not on the nitty-gritty product features (e.g., "10.5 WXh-200 camera battery with optimized v10 core").

 - Customer impact/benefit: Explain to customers what the product benefits are and why it will positively affect their lives.